Purdue CDF Freedom School Program

 Program Overview

-The Purdue CDF Freedom School Program will open for the first time in West Lafayette in the Summer of 2023.
-Freedom School is a free six-week, literacy-based summer program for students in grades K-3.
+The Purdue CDF Freedom School Program is a free six-week, literacy-based summer program for students in grades K-5.
 The mornings are dedicated to the integrated reading curriculum and afternoons consist of various activities including STEM engagement, field trips, and social action activities.
 Freedom School encourages a love of reading and learning through a culturally diverse curriculum.
 The Integrated Reading Curriculum affirms our scholars with engaging literature and exposure to the broader community.
 We hire college-aged students to teach and mentor our scholars in classrooms with a 1:10 teacher to student ratio.
 During the six weeks, we also encourage the parents of our scholars to be engaged in their child’s learning through parent empowerment sessions in the summer and multiple volunteer opportunities.

 Mission: